diantyapitaloka/Grid-Search/README.md

 ## 🍧🍨🍩 Grid Search 🍩🍨🍧
 - Grid search allows us to test several parameters at once on a model.
 For example, we can test several numbers of clusters for a K-Means model and see how the K-Means model performs against different K values.
 To better understand grid search, we will try grid search using SKLearn.
+- The algorithm evaluates each parameter set using a specific metric, such as accuracy or F1-score, to determine which combination yields the best results.
+By comparing these scores, you can objectively identify the most effective settings for your specific dataset.

 ![image](https://github.com/diantyapitaloka/Grid-Search/assets/147487436/3a00c493-bfaf-4e30-a690-9952bd513f63)